Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras: Approximation of algebraic cobordism to -theory K-theory

-We consider the $\infty$-category $\CAlg(\MSp_\infty)$ of motivic $\E$-rings.
-Forgetting the multiplicative unit, motivic $\E$-rings can be regarded as motivic non-unital $\E$-rings.
-Furthermore, since algebraic cobordism has the universal property of oriented motivic spectra, one has a universal morphism $\alpha:\mathrm{MGL} \to \K$.
+Let $\CAlg(\MSp_\infty)$ be the $\infty$-category of motivic $\E$-rings.
+If we forget the unit, a motivic $\E$-ring becomes a motivic non-unital $\E$-ring.
+Since algebraic cobordism is universal among oriented motivic spectra, there is a canonical morphism $\alpha:\mathrm{MGL} \to \K$.